MrYsLab/python_banyan/docs/gpio_intro.md

 * Discuss Banyan OneGPIO Gateway internals
 * Discuss the included demonstration programs
     * Demonstrate a single OneGPIO Application Component that can blink an LED on an Arduino, ESP-8266, or Raspberry Pi
-    * Demonstrate how a single OneGPIO tkinter Application Component can control a Raspberry Pi, Arduino, and ESP-8266
+    * Demonstrate how a single OneGPIO Tkinter Application Component can control a Raspberry Pi, Arduino, and ESP-8266

     <img align="center" src="../images/tk_banyan.png">